eaturheart2207/Cubeplayer/README.md

 - **q** — Quit

 ## Music tags
 Tag display requires the optional `mutagen` package.
-If you see “Tags unavailable”, install it:
+If you see “Tags unavailable”(This can also be displayed if the song has no tags at all.), install it:

 ```bash
 python3 -m pip install --user mutagen